The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Zero-pointing process

 Thus, by comparing the absolute magnitude to apparent magnitude, the TF relation can be used to measure the luminosity distance $\bar{D}_L=(1+z_{\text{obs}})\bar{D}$.
 Here $\bar{D}=D(\bar{z})$ is the true comoving distance, defined at the cosmological redshift $\bar{z}$ (\textit{i.e.}\ the redshift with no PV contamination).\footnote{The use of the observed redshift in the factor of $(1+z_{\rm obs})$ arises because the reduction in photon energy and time dilation that give rise to this factor both depend on the observed redshift, not just the cosmological component \citep{Davis2019}.}

 Correspondingly, the natural distance measure for TF galaxies is the distance modulus,

 which is a measure of the true luminosity distance, $\bar{D}_L$.
+Note that both $m$ and $M$ (through rotation velocity $V$) already contain dust extinction and inclination corrections; for example, the observed magnitude of a spiral galaxy is more extincted at higher inclination due to more host-galaxy dust along the line-of-sight \citep{DESI_DR1_TF}.
 The PV information is contained in the difference between $\mu_{\rm obs}$ and our model prediction for a distance modulus at the observed redshift,

 The CMB-frame redshift is as close as we can easily get to the true cosmological redshift --- it is obtained by correcting the observed redshift for the motion of our solar system.
 However, it still contains the source's PV contamination.
 By using $z_{\rm CMB}$ in the calculation for $D_L$, we will find a distance that is offset from the true $\bar{D}_L$: